gemoku/language_identification/README.md

 # language_identification

+###A Python implementation of a simple method to identify the language of a document

 ### Description

 The underlying vector model is a variation of an n-gram frequency statistics model of [Marc Damashek (1995)] (http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.159.7010&rep=rep1&type=pdf):